ampl/ampl.github.io/docs/source/features.md

 ```
 The snapshot feature is not finished and it is still being perfected.
 If you encounter any issues, please let us know.

-## Enhanced solver drivers: x-gurobi, copt, highs
+## Enhanced solver drivers: gurobi, copt, highs

-We have released `x-gurobi`, the enhanced
+We have released `gurobi`, the enhanced
 [AMPL-Gurobi](https://ampl.com/products/solvers/solvers-we-sell/gurobi/)
 interface, `copt`, an interface to [Cardinal Optimizer](https://www.shanshu.ai/copt),
 and `highs`, an interface to [HiGHS](https://highs.dev/).